ZX-80/SNES2ChannelF/README.md

 <img src="https://user-images.githubusercontent.com/44975876/155827105-ee87fd83-5722-4dc9-9ef0-5f88691cc5ed.png" align="right" width="30%" />

-The Channel F uses 9 pins for each controller.
-1 for ground, and 8 floating pins, pulled to +5V, that each represent a movement on the controller as shown in the table below.
-When a movement is made, its corresponding pin in shorted with ground and thus pulled low.
+The Channel F uses a parallel connection with 9 wires for each controller.
+1 for ground, and 8 floating, pulled to +5V, that each represent a movement on the controller as shown in the table below.
+When a movement is made, its corresponding wire is shorted to ground.

 | Pin  | Description       | Color of wire |
 | ---- | ----------------- | ------------- |